datajoint/element-calcium-imaging/README.md

 + Install `element-data-loader`

-     + `element-data-loader` contains the scripts to load data for `element-calcium-imaging`.
+     + `element-data-loader` contains data loading utilities for `element-calcium-imaging`.

      + `element-data-loader` is a dependency of `element-calcium-imaging`, however it is not contained within `requirements.txt`, therefore, must be installed in addition to the installation of the `element-calcium-imaging`.